 The College will consider and may grant requests to fund enrollment in professional associations or to attend conferences.
 Such consideration by the College will be dependent on available resources, the benefit to the College of membership and participation, and whether participation unreasonably interferes with business needs of the College.

-However, the College will pay for an institutional membership in a Professional Association for the College.
-In addition, the College will annually provide a minimum of \$12,000.00 for bargaining union members attendance at conferences, those funds will include total costs including travel, lodging, registration and all other costs associated with the conference.
+However, the College will pay for at least two an institutional memberships in a Professional Association for the College.
+In addition, the College will annually provide a minimum of \$12,000.00 \$20,000 every fiscal year for bargaining uniten members' attendance at conferences, those funds will include total costs including travel, lodging, registration and all other costs associated with the conference, exclusive of wages and employment benefits.
 Conference attendance must be approved by the College.